sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Bubble Chart
 ----------------------------------------

-Below is a sample workflow that contains Bubble Chart processor in Fire Insights.
+Below is a sample workflow that contains Bubble Chart processor in Sparkflows.
 It demonstrates the usage of Bubble Chart node to represent variation of data between series in Bubble Chart format.

 It does the following processing of data: